Informatiqal/docs/docs/automatiqal/cli/task-details/operations-list.md

 List of available operations.
 The aim is to cover as many Qlik Repo API endpoints as possible.

+!!! note

+    This list needs updating.
+More operations are available

 ```yaml
 about.apiDefaults
 about.apiDescription